anatoly-kulishov/anatoly-kulishov/README.md

-## Hi there 👋 I'm a Frontend devoloper
+## Hi there 👋 I'm a Frontend Engineer

 ### LANGUAGES AND TOOLS